Mat955/FireArt-Trivia/README.md

 ## Technologies in Project:

-To learn more about Next.js, take a look at the following resources:
+To learn more about my tech project, take a look at the following resources:

 - [React](https://github.com/facebook/react) - React is a JavaScript library for building user interfaces.
 - [Redux](https://github.com/reduxjs/redux) - Redux is a predictable state container for JavaScript apps.